 Experiments of half-resolution coding using RPR

 It has been known that there are some cases that the coding efficiency of down-sampled coding is better than that of original resolution coding when high-resolution sequences are encoded in the condition of low-bit rate.
-Since recently super-resolution technologies using NN have been significantly improved [1], its possibility should be utilized.
+Since recently super-resolution technologies using neural network has been significantly improved [1], its possibility should be utilized.

 Some experiments to change the resolution of the whole sequence have been conducted by RPR coding on VTM-11.0.
 As in Tables 1, several 4K sequences get good coding gains.
 In this experiment, the cases of ScalingRatioHor and ScalingRatioVer equal to 2.0 (1/2 resolution) is tested.
 The QP range of anchor is 32, 37, 42, 47 and that of RPR coding is 27, 32, 37, 42.
 PSNR between the original sequence and the decoded up-sampled (--UpscaledOutput = 2) sequence is calculated.
 At the previous meeting, there was a comment that if a temporal pre-filter were to be applied, there might not be the gain of RPR.
 At this time, the temporal pre-filter is applied on VTM-11.0 [2] in both anchor and RPR coding.
 The experimental for class A results show the coding gains of RPR as shown in Table 1.